 Hybrid working has been increasingly more common during the last decade but reached

 its peak in popularity during the covid-19 pandemic.
-At its core, hybrid working simply means working from different locations, or giving employees the ability to change work environment depending on the circumstance.
-For example, a hybrid workplace could allow employees to work partly from home and partly from the office or allow employees to freely select between different offices to work from.
-It can be combined in many ways and is not specific to a certain title or industry
+At its core, having a hybrid workforce simply means having remote teams, hybrid teams, and in-office teams working from different locations or giving employees the ability to change work environment depending on the circumstance.
+For example, a hybrid workplace could allow employees to work partly from home and partly from the office or allow employees to freely select between remote work and different offices to work from.
+A hybrid work model can be combined in many ways and is not specific to a certain title or industry

 Desk management for Hybrid working

 Desk Managementsolutions help companies manage workstations at their office when fixed seating arrangements are replaced with the shared seating arrangement.
 Desk Management is often the first action step taken by companies when hybrid working is introduced due to its space efficiency.
 Desk Management solutions help to optimize desk use and make the best use of the space available.

 When introducing a hybrid working environment, it is important to review the company's Desk Management strategy.
 A well-planned Desk Management solution can help companies save money, increase efficiency and create a more collaborative work environment.

 There are a variety of Desk Management solutions available, including software that manages desk use, furniture that can be reconfigured, and wall dividers.
 Desk Management solutions should be tailored to the needs of the company and the employees.
 For example, if a company has a lot of remote employees, they may need a Desk Management solution that allows employees to work from home.

 The best Desk Management solution will be one that is efficient and easy to use.
 It is important to find a solution that fits the needs of your company and your employees.

 Hybrid work and Desk Hoteling